TigerYassin/Shopify-Cashback-App-API/README.md

-# Shopify Cashback APP API
+# Shopify Cashback APP API for 2025

 Shopify Cashback app API allows you to issue and manage cashback activities within the Shopify App for free.
 Start for Free.